School attendance and absence

 - taking an interest in their education - ask about school work and encourage them to get involved in school activities

-- discussing any problems they may have at school – inform their teacher or Principal about anything serious
+- discussing any problems they may have at school and letting their teacher or principal know about anything that is causing concern

-- not letting them take time off school for minor ailments - particularly those which would not prevent you from going to work
+- not letting them take time off school for minor ailments or holidays during term time

 - housing or care arrangements